tokamak-network/SNARK-MPC-setup/v2/data_formats.md

 # Data format of MPC files
-This document defines the format for the representation of the binary files generated during the MPC setup ceremony.
+This document defines the format for the representation of the binary files produced in the MPC ceremony for zk-SNARK parameter generation.

-## Format of the challenge file
+## A. Challenge file

 The file structure is shown below in bytes for **compressed** form.